|killer chocolate brownies|

 Skill level: Medium

-ingredients: 300g golden caster sugar (I use my home-made vanilla sugar)
+300g golden caster sugar (I use my home-made vanilla sugar)

 250g butter (salted or unsalted)

 250g chocolate (70% cocoa solids)